joesingo/truthdiscovery/truthdiscovery/examples/stock/README.md

 # Stock dataset example

-This directory contains an example of using truth-discovery on a real-world dataset.
+This directory contains an example of using truth discovery on a real-world dataset.
 The data is the 'stock' dataset from ["Data Sets for Data Fusion Experiments"](http://lunadong.com/fusionDataSets.htm), which contains information about 1,000 stock symbols from 55 sources on each week day in July